kurt-krueckeberg/filme-untertitel/README.md

 ## Directions

-To download the files in this repository, click the green **Code**.
+To download the files in this repository, click the green **Code** button.

 ## Description